This post contains affiliate links. Please read my disclosure policy to learn more.

 In order to keep your hamburger buns fresh, do not put them in the refrigerator.
 They should be stored in plastic wrap or aluminum foil.
 If using foil, be sure the foil is closed completely around your hamburger buns to ensure no air gets inside and dries them out.

 The best way to store hamburger buns is on the counter or in the pantry rather than the refrigerator.
-You can also store in the freezer to extend shelf life.
+You can also store it in the freezer to extend shelf life.

 It is safe to store your hamburger buns in the refrigerator but it is not advisable.
 The refrigerator will cause the buns to dry out quicker and they will likely pick up odors from the fridge.